+500 Independent Casas

 Welcome to Cuba!

-Looking for a Casa Particular in Cuba which is independent and allows you to enjoy maximum comfort and privacy during your stay in the Island?
+Are you looking for a an Independent Casa Particular in Cuba which allows you to enjoy maximum comfort and privacy during your stay in the Island?
 If the answer is "YES"' then you are in the right place.

 We bet you will find the perfect casa particular to spend a memorable vacation in Cuba.

 Casa Particular: definition

 In Cuba a Casa Particular is the equivalent of Bed & Breakfast.

 By definition, a Casa Particular belongs to a Cuban private citizen which obtained from the government a license that allows him to rent his property out to tourists.

 In order to get the license, the property must meet strict quality standards.
 For example, the Casa must have air-conditioning, hot water, TV and a fridge.